J4RMUT/NimblePOC/README.md

 ## Basic Standards
 - Use python 3.14 or better.
 - Keep the .package list updated with your packages.
 If the package is part of the standard distribution of python, no need to include it.
-- All code need to incluide argparser with a help and version option.
+- All code need to incluide argparser with a help option.